 6. Try to Apply the System

-The last thing to do is applying.
+The last thing to do is apply.
 It needs discipline and patience.
 You will need time to adapt and master a certain trading system, especially in doing real trading.
 Finally, being a Forex beginner indeed needs special knowledge and skills.
 But once you master it, you will be the expert of your own trading system and gain a lot of profit and bonus.